LucasDelfino92/morrowindsharp/readme.md

 ## FAQ

+### Is this guide compatible with OpenMW?

+No. Many mods in this guide rely on the Morrowind Script Extender (MWSE), which is incompatible with OpenMW.
+That said, many individual mods will be compatible.
+But I can't point these out for you.

+### Is this guide compatible with Morrowind Rebirth?

+No. This guide changes many aspects of the game which will be incompatible with Morrowind Rebirth.
+That said, many individual mods will be compatible.
+But I can't point these out for you.

+### Is this guide compatible with Tamriel Rebuilt?

+Though compatibility with Tamriel Rebuilt itself is very good, Tamriel Rebuilt content will not benefit from the improvements made by many of the mods suggested here, such as visual or gameplay improvements.

 ### How many plugins and mods are there?

 Morrowind++ consists of roughly 70 mods and 20 new plugins.
 You can always pick and choose what you'd like to install if this sounds too daunting to you.
 Very, very few mods depend on others to work as intended.
 Those that do are clearly pointed out in the guide.
 Working on this mod list, it was very important for me to keep the amount of mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.